 Prof. Dr. rer. pole.
 Dirk Ehnts is a professor at the European University of Flensburg.
 Previously, Ehnts was operating as both a professor for Latin Macroeconomics at the Freie Universität Berlin and as a guest lecturer for economics, in particular Macroeconomics, Money and Currency, at the Berlin School of Economics and Law (2012-2014).
 Ehnts has also taken on other positions at the Chemnitz University of Technology and Bard College Berlin.

-M.A.
-International Economics.
-Daniel Detzer is a PhD student at Carl von Ossietzky University Oldenburg.
-He works as advisor on financial market policies at the German Bundestag.
-As a research associate in the project “Financialisation, Economy, Society, and Sustainable Development” at the Berlin School of Economics and Law (BSEL).
-His research interests are in the areas of Financialisation, financial systems, regulation of financial markets, financial crises and Post-Keynesian macroeconomics.
+Daniel Detzer, Dr. rer. pol., is working as advisor on financial market policies at the German Bundestag.
+As a research associate in the project “Financialisation, Economy, Society, and Sustainable Development” at the Berlin School of Economics and Law (BSEL) his research focused on the German financial system and its regulation as well as on the general macroeconomic developments in Germany and the Euro area.

 Nina Dodig is an associate consultant working on projects in the health sector.
 She previously worked as a research associate on the project “Financialisation, Economy, Society, and Sustainable Development” and as a lecturer in Macroeconomics and in European Economic Policy at the Berlin School of Economics and Law (BSEL) from 2012 to 2016.